Hybrid Camera Pose Estimation with Online Partitioning for SLAM: The Hybrid Formulation

 $I_i$ can thus be added into $\mathcal{B}^l$ if $\beta_i^l > \beta^\text{thr}$, where $\beta^\text{thr} \in [0,1)$ is a preset parameter defining the minimum camera-block overlapping view ratio.
 Furthermore, we set an {\it upper bound} $n_\alpha$ for the added-in cameras, which is particularly important when the capturing density is considerably high (\eg camera moving around small-scale scenes for a long duration), as the high volume of overlapping visible regions can introduce an excessive amount of cameras therefore causing noisy data and additional computations.
 In practice, higher values of $\gamma ^\text{thr}$, $n_\alpha$ and $n^\text{thr}$ combined with a lower global co-visibility threshold $\beta^\text{thr}$ achieve a better accuracy with trade-offs of a slower convergence and higher computational cost.
 In our experiments we choose $\gamma ^\text{thr} =10$, $\beta^\text{thr}=0.15$, $n_\alpha=10$ and $n^\text{thr}=50$ to balance between accuracy and efficiency.
 We illustrate our partitioning scheme in Fig.~\ref{fig:partition}.

 Note that two consecutive blocks share {\it at least one} overlapping frame: the last temporal frame in the previous block is the first temporal frame in the current block by default.
 The current block is considered fixed at the completion of adding cameras from previous blocks, hence proceeding to the following local optimization.
+Note that the blocks stay unchanged during the optimization, despite that the potential updates on points and camera poses might slightly perturb the co-visibility, to counterbalance the real-time processing speed.